TULiberalArts/Philosophy/pages/graduate.md

 ---
+# global predefined variables
+layout: page
+permalink: /graduate/
+published: true
+# meta-data variables
 title: Graduate
-permalink: /graduate/
 description: >-
   Earn an MA or PhD in Philosophy at Temple University.
 We are a vibrant community of graduate students and philosophy faculty in Philadelphia.
 keywords: >-
   graduate program in philosophy, MA in philosophy, PhD in philosophy, philosophy fellowships
-layout: page
-published: true
+# custom variables
 sidebar: true
 sidebar-content: |
   **Chair:**